Svatove: History

+The settlement was founded in 1708 by Ukrainian Cossacks.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Kharkiv Governorate of Ukraine.

 After the proclamation of the separatist Luhansk People's Republic on 27 April 2014, Luhansk Oblast became a battlefield of the war in Donbas.
 Svatove stayed under Ukrainian governmental control.
 The separatist referendum on 11 May 2014 on independence was not held in the city.

 On 29–30 October 2015, two people were reported dead and eight wounded as a result of explosions caused by fire at the munitions depot in Svatove.

 During the 2022 Russian invasion of Ukraine, Svatove was occupied by Russian and Luhansk People's Republic forces on 3 March 2022.
 Upon their arrival at the city's outskirts, a crowd of civilians attempted to block the Russian military from entering the settlement.
 On 8 March, a large crowd of civilians gathered again and demanded the Russian withdrawal from the city.
 Russian soldiers later threatened to disperse the rally by using lethal force.
 On 29 July, pro-Ukrainian partisans claimed responsibility for sabotaging railway infrastructure in the city.
 The Following a major counteroffensive by Ukrainian forces in early September 2022, it was reported that Russian forces were leaving the city.
 On 14 September, it was reported that Russian troops had returned.
 Since then, they have occupied the city, and it has served as one of the major nodes of the Luhansk Oblast campaign.